May 21st, 2021

-No your credits never expire.
+No, your credits never expire.
 If you switch away, we’ll pay out your credit amount.

-How often do I accumulate credits?
+How often do I get credits?

 You accumulate credits daily, depending on how much excess solar electricity your panels have produced.

 Is the rate I’m buying energy from the grid the same rate as the rate I sell my surplus solar back to the grid?

-When you buy energy from the grid, you pay additional fees for transmission, subscription and taxes.
+Not quite.
+When you buy energy from the grid, you are also paying additional fees for transmission, subscription and taxes.
+Transmission fees are charged to have electricity delivered to your service address.
 When you sell back, you aren’t responsible for those fees.

 I’d like to install solar panels, how do I get started?